thomasvnl/P1DSMRReader-ESPHome/README.md

 The ESPHome website has a very straightforward guide on how to install the necessary packages.
 If you haven't installed ESPHome yet please navigate to [ESPHome/Getting Started#Installation](https://esphome.io/guides/getting_started_command_line.html#installation) and follow the instructons before proceeding.

-### 2.3 Creating a Configuration
+### 2.3 Using or Creating a Configuration

-The repository holds a few (example) configurations, some with an extension indicating which communication components they use for communicating the telemetry data.
+The repository holds a few (example) configurations, some with an extension indicating which communication component they use for communicating the telemetry data.
+These configurations can be used and are compatible as-is, but can of course also be modified based on personal needs.

 The following configurations are supplied and should be a good fit/good starting point for you to get going:

 * `p1dsmrreader-all.yaml` Contains the full set of components to communicate telemetry via API/Hass, HTTP Request, MQTT, and Web/REST server
-* `p1dsmrreader-hass.yaml` Contains only the API/Hass component to communicate the telemetry
+* `p1dsmrreader-hass.yaml` Contains only the API/Hass component
-* `p1dsmrreader-http.yaml` Contains only the HTTP Request component to communicate the telemetry
+* `p1dsmrreader-http.yaml` Contains only the HTTP Request component
-* `p1dsmrreader-mqtt.yaml` Contains only the MQTT component to communicate the telemetry
+* `p1dsmrreader-mqtt.yaml` Contains only the MQTT component

-Please do not modify the usage of the UARTP1ReaderComponent in the lambda and leave the GPIO switch for pin 4 (P1 Request To Send) as is and internal to not disturb the decoding of DSMR messages.
+Please do not modify the usage of the UARTP1ReaderComponent in the lambda and leave the GPIO switch for pin 4 (P1 Request To Send) as-is and internal to not disturb the decoding of DSMR messages.
+If doing so, you are doing this at your own risk.

 ## 3. Compiling & Uploading